heroku/buildpacks-frontend-web/support/env-as-html-data-wasm/README.md

 npx env-as-html-data
 ```

-The command reads the current directory's `project.toml` and environment.
+The command reads the current directory's `project.toml` and environment, and then rewrites each target HTML file with the new Data attributes.
 For example:

 ```shell
 PUBLIC_WEB_API_URL=https://localhost:3001 npx env-as-html-data